SMB116/SMB116.GITHUB.IO/hospital.md

+# I'm sorry to tell you, but here's the data: Insights into Hospital Practices

 Where is the place where tears of joy are formed when the first sounds of life are taken, and tears of grief flow when the final breath is drawn?

 That's right—the hospital.